Welcome to the Registrar’s Office

 Courses that are available to you will be listed on the registration tab.
 If there is a published class that is not showing on your registration form, it may be due to not meeting a prerequisite.

 After successful registration each semester, each student will receive a confirmation email.
 Review your completed schedule to make sure each class is listed correctly.

 Contact the Registrar’s Office for further information or for assistance in any aspect of registration.

 Withdrawal from Classes or Semester

-Students may add and drop classes through their Populi registration page during each semester’s add/drop period.
+Students may add and drop classes through their Populi individual “Registration” tab during each semester’s add/drop period (see the Calendar in the Catalog).
+After navigating to your “Registration” tab, find the correct course and withdraw from the class.
 To do this, you must login to Populi via tsbc.populiweb.com.
 You will need your student login ID and Password to access this page.
 If you forget your login ID or password, there is an option to reset your credentials at the bottom of the login page.